Proper Dog-to-Dog Introductions in the Home

-How to safely introduce dogs to one and other.
-Proper dog-to-dog introductions is key to safe dog walking and interacting.
+How to safely introduce dogs to one another.
+Proper dog-to-dog introductions are key to safely adding a new dog to your home, and ensuring all canine family members will coexist peacefully.

 DOG INTRODUCTION OVERVIEW

-- Plan your introductions - time, place, and process - to optimize your potential for success.
+2. Plan your introductions - time, place, and process - to optimize your potential for success in adding a new dog to your existing pack.

-- Enlist the aid of a professional behavior consultant, or knowledgeable friend, to help handle dogs and ensure the safety of all participants.
+3. Enlist the aid of a professional behavior consultant, or knowledgeable friend, to help handle dogs during introductions and ensure the safety of all participants.

 You’re contemplating the addition of another canine family member to your pack.
 You’ve thought it through and are convinced that it’s the right time.
 Perhaps you have your eye on a homeless dog at your local shelter or a rescue dog staying temporarily in a foster home.
 Maybe the long-awaited puppy from that carefully researched breeder is due soon, or a friend or family member has asked you to take in a dog that they must rehome.
 However you plan to acquire your new canine companion, if you already have dogs in your home, you’ll need to prepare for the potentially stressful process known as “new dog introduction.”